amrayoub/myInvestor/README.md

 # myInvestor
-A mobile application for stock investment based on Cordova and Ionic 2 frameworks.
+A personal investment app built on top of Cassandra, Apache Spark, Cordova/Ionic 2, Node.js, PhantomJS, CasperJS and Scala.